 This movies is competently directed – there’s actually a lot of fairly audacious camera work.
 The problem with the film is not with the direction (and it is not his first feature, though it’s his first feature in a very long time).

 The problem is the story.
 And it’s not just that much of the story appears to be made up, though that isn’t great either.
-The film gets some basic facts write about Joseph Bologne but makes up so much.
-Rather, the problem is the focus of the story: primarily, the focus of the film is on a love triangle Bologne gets in and his friendship with Marie Antoinette.
+The film gets some basic facts right about Joseph Bologne but makes up so much.
+Rather, the problem is the focus of the story: primarily, the focus of the film is on a love triangle Bologne is in and his friendship with Marie Antoinette.
 From the very little research I did, I can find zero basis for the love triangle and he seems to have performed for Marie Antoinette once or twice.

 But, more importantly, this is a film about the first major black composer in western art music.
 Surely that’s a good story.
 (His Wikipedia article makes it seem like he had an extremely interesting life.)
 But this film is interested in a (made up) love story and pre-Revolution court politics and gossip.
 It just misses the mark, and bizarrely.